 This HND Mechanical Engineering qualification will help you build firm foundations for employment as a higher technician in industry.
 You will be prepared for a career in a range of sectors including aerospace, defence, automotive and engineering management.
-The HND Mechanical Engineering is accredited by the Institution of Mechanical Engineers and successful completion will give you the academic qualifications required to gain EngTech status.

 During your HND training, you will be expected to spend 18 hours per week in lectures, seminars and tutorials.
 You will also undertake practical work using specialist workshop and laboratory facilities.
 The time you are expected to commit to study may vary depending on your existing qualifications and previous experience.